 Help support at-risk birds by building nest boxes on your property.
 Remember that not all bird species will nest in boxes and that SARFIP is intended to support SAR.
 Consider also that some invasive or pest species will nest in boxes if they are not made to the proper specifications.
 General features of a good nest box can be found on NestWatch.

-This relatively small owl lives in southern Ontario, where it hunts in grasslands, old fields, and field edges and lives in barns or abandoned buildings.
+Barn Owl This relatively small owl lives in southern Ontario, where it hunts in grasslands, old fields, and field edges and lives in barns or abandoned buildings.
 You can help by building a barn owl nest box on your property.
 Visit Birds Canada to get involved in the Ontario Barn Owl Recovery Project.

-The barn swallow does not nest in boxes, but they will use nesting shelves mounted in trees or in the eaves of your homes or human-made structures.
-Hinterland’s Who’s Who has guidelines on how to build your own nesting shelf for barn swallows.
+Barn Swallow The barn swallow does not nest in boxes, but they will use nesting shelves mounted in trees or in the eaves of your homes or human-made structures.
+Hinterlandâs Whoâs Who has guidelines on how to build your own nesting shelf for barn swallows.

-Widespread but rare in Ontario, the red-headed woodpecker lives in open woodland and woodland edges.
+Red-headed Woodpecker Widespread but rare in Ontario, the red-headed woodpecker lives in open woodland and woodland edges.
 The CWF has created some useful guidelines on how to build a nest box for the red-headed woodpecker.

-Learn how you can help by visiting the Carolinian Canada webpage.
+Prothonotary Warbler Learn how you can help by visiting the Carolinian Canada webpage.
 NestWatch has created guidelines on building an appropriately sized nest box for the prothonotary warbler.

-Before European settlement, chimney swifts nested mainly on cave walls and in hollow trees.
+Chimney Swift Before European settlement, chimney swifts nested mainly on cave walls and in hollow trees.
 Today, they are often found in chimneys and other human-made structures.
 One way to get involved in chimney swift monitoring is through Ontario SwiftWatch, a Bird Studies Canada project.
 Learn about building your own chimney swift tower for nesting.
+Note: There are regulations you must follow if you wish to modify a chimney or structure that is already habitat for a chimney swift.
+More information on modifying a chimney is available.

 In-Stream Brush Bundles for Fish